Édouard Pottier: Biography

-Pottier received a promotion to capitaine de vaisseau on 8 February 1886 and took command of the battleship Vauban in the Levant Division in April 1887.
+Pottier received a promotion to capitaine de vaisseau (ship-of-the-line captain) on 8 February 1886 and took command of the battleship Vauban in the Levant Division in April 1887.
 In 1889, he became Director of Underwater Defenses for the 4th Maritime District, headquartered at Rochefort, France.
 From 1890 to 1891, he was commanding officer of the ironclad battleship Courbet in the Mediterranean and the Levant.
 In April 1892, he became the naval adjutant in Rochefort.